michelacameletti/risultati_modello_inla/README.md

   - [figura articolo](./figure_originali/ggRidgePatchwork.png) e e [figura con nuovi titoli covariate](./nuove_figure/ggRidgePatchwork.png)

+  **The captions of the figures now report the long variable name as suggested by the reviewer**

  **Guido: ho modificato il grafico mettendo il nome per esteso di ogni singola variabile.
 Aggiungere alla fine di ogni variabile anche la sigla del parametro tra parentesi?
 Esempio: Surface Pressure (sp)**

 - Figure 5: using a lower range would provide more contrast in the plots.
 They are very blue now

+**The scatterplot now represents the number of points of each hexbin on a logairthmic scale, with the result of lower range and a more contrastwd plot**

 **Guido: Il grafico ora rappresenta il log del conteggio dei punti in ciascun tassello esagonale, in modo di avere un range di valori piu' ristretto ed evitare "the blue effect".**

 - Figure 6: **it would be nice to know which stations are shown and where they are locateda- Aggiungere nella caption i nomi delle stazioni/localit delle stazioni e i codici EU?**.
 Please adjust the range of the scale

     - [figura articolo](./figure_originali/graficiSerieValidazione_urbanJanuary.png)